Do you want to have deeper conversations with clients but concerned with whether they are ready?

 A typical scenario is that a financial adviser has a transactional relationship with a client and wants to shift to a financial planning relationship.

-There can be a concern with the adviser about how a client may react to deeper conversations and a new line of questioning.
+I have noticed there can be a concern with some advisers about how a client may react to deeper conversations.
 For instance?

 *What if the client reacts negatively?